cedadev/nlds/docs/source/server-config/server-config.rst

 size of files within a given filelist.
-It is applied at the indexing (`nlds.index`) step when files have actually been statted, and so will further sub-divide any sub-transactions at that point if they are too large or are revealed to contain lots of folders with files in upon indexing. ``max_retries`` control the maximum number of times an entry in a filelist can be attempted to be indexed, either because it doesn't exist or the user doesn't have the appropriate permissions to access it at time of indexing.
-This feeds into retry delays, as each subsequent time a sub-transaction is retried it will be delayed by the amount specified at that index within the ``retry_delays`` list.
-If ``max_retries`` exceeds ``len(retry_delays)``, then any retries which don't have an explicit retry delay to use will use the final element in the ``retry_delays`` list.
+It is applied at the indexing (`nlds.index`) step when files have actually been statted, and so will further sub-divide any sub-transactions at that point if they are too large or are revealed to contain lots of folders with files in upon indexing.

 ``check_permissions_fl`` and ``check_filesize_fl`` are commonly used boolean flags to control whether the indexer checks the permissions and filesize of